vivekjpatil1357/easymeet/README.md

 ## Getting Started

-To use the VideoCalling App, visit [easymeet.pythonanywhere.com](http://easymeet.pythonanywhere.com) and follow these steps:
+To use the VideoCalling App, download project - run command:py manage.py runserver then follow these steps:

 1. **Login:** Launch the app and sign in using your registered email and password.